 According to the fool's bolt, sir, and such dulcet diseases.
+JAQUES.

-But, for the seventh cause: how did you find the quarrel on the seventh cause?
+But, for the seventh cause.
+How did you find the guarrel on the seventh cause?

-Upon a lie seven times removed-bear your body more seeming, Audrey-as thus, sir.
-I did dislike the cut of a certain courtier's beard; he sent me word, if I said his beard was not cut well, he was in the mind it was.
-This is call'd the Retort Courteous.
+Upon a lie seven times removed-bear your body more seeming, Audrey as thus, sir.
+I did dislike the cut of a certain courtier's beard.
+He sent me word if I said his beard was not cut well, he was in the mind it was.
+This is called the "retort courteous".
 If I sent him word again it was not well cut, he would send me word he cut it to please himself.
-This is call'd the Quip Modest.
-If again it was not well cut, he disabled my judgment.
-This is call'd the Reply Churlish.
+This is called the "guip modest".
+If again it was not well cut, he disabled my judgement.
+This is called the "reply churlish".
 If again it was not well cut, he would answer I spake not true.
-This is call'd the Reproof Valiant.
+This is called the "reproof valiant".
 If again it was not well cut, he would say I lie.
-This is call'd the Countercheck Quarrelsome.
-And so to the Lie Circumstantial and the Lie Direct.
+This is called the "countercheck quarrelsome", and so, to the "lie circumstantial", and the "lie direct".
+JAQUES.
 And how oft did you say his beard was not well cut?

-I durst go no further than the Lie Circumstantial, nor he durst not give me the Lie Direct; and so we measur'd swords and parted.
+TOUCHSTONE.
+I durst go no further than the lie circumstantial, nor he durst not give me the lie direct; and so we measured swords and parted.
+JAQUES.
 Can you nominate in order now the degrees of the lie?

-O, sir, we quarrel in print by the book, as you have books for good manners.
-I will name you the degrees.
-The first, the Retort Courteous; the second, the Quip Modest; the third, the Reply Churlish; the fourth, the Reproof Valiant; the fifth, the Countercheck Quarrelsome; the sixth, the Lie with Circumstance; the seventh, the Lie Direct.
-All these you may avoid but the Lie Direct; and you may avoid that too with an If.
-I knew when seven justices could not take up a quarrel; but when the parties were met themselves, one of them thought but of an If, as: 'If you said so, then I said so.'
-And they shook hands, and swore brothers.
-Your If is the only peace-maker; much virtue in If.
+TOUCHSTONE.
+O sir, we guarrel in print, by the book, as you have books for good manners.
+I will name you the degrees: the first, the retort courteous; the second, the guip modest; the third, the reply churlish; the fourth, the reproof valiant; the fifth, the countercheck quarrelsome; the sixth, the lie with circumstance; the seventh, the lie direct.
+All these you may avoid but the lie direct and you may avoid that too with an "if".
+I knew when seven justices could not take up a quarrel, but when the parties were met themselves, one of them thought but of an "if", as, "if you said so, then I said so;" and they shook hands, and swore brothers.
+Your "if" is the only

 Is not this a rare fellow, my lord?
-He's as good at any thing, and yet a fool.
+He's as good at anything, and yet a fool.

-He uses his folly like a stalking-horse, and under the presentation of that he shoots his wit:
+He uses his folly like a stalking-horse, and under the presentation of that peacemaker; much virtue in "if."

-[Enter HYMEN, ROSALIND, and CELIA.
-Still MUSIC]
+Enter HYMEN, ROSALIND in woman's clothes, and CELIA.
+Still